 Not-for-profit COMMUNITY JUSTICE PROGRAM

-The Community Justice Program/Work and Development Permit Order (Victoria and New South work in partnership with The Department of Justice - Fines Victoria, WDP Team & NSW Revenue Department - Legal Aid Team.)
+The Community Justice Program/Work and Development Permit Order (Victoria, New South Wales and Western Australia) work in accreditation partnership with The Victorian Department of Justice - Fines Victoria, WDP Team, NSW Revenue Department - Legal Aid Team, and Western Australia Department of Justice, as well as many community partners.

 This program enables us to assist people who are disadvantaged and who genuinely want to change their lives, rehabilitate from offending, re-pay their debts to society and reconnect with their local community.